xxoo/node-fswin/readme.md

 [`fsWin`](https://github.com/xxoo/node-fsWin) is a native [`node.js`](https://github.com/joyent/node) add-on that works on windows.
 It has ported some platform specified filesystem APIs.
 And made them easy to use in javascript.

-For details and examples see [fsWin wiki](https://github.com/xxoo/node-fsWin/wiki)
+For details and examples see [wiki](https://github.com/xxoo/node-fsWin/wiki)

 License
 =======